aws-quickstart/cdk-eks-blueprints/docs/addons/calico.md

 This means that any resources within the cluster should be able to make ingress and egress connections with other resources within and outside the cluster.
 You can verify, for example, that you are able to ping from `team-riker` pod to `team-burnham` pod.

-First we retrieve the pod name from the `team-burnham` namespace its podIP:
+First you retrieve the pod name from the `team-burnham` namespace its podIP:

 ```bash
 BURNHAM_POD=$(kubectl get pod -n team-burnham -o jsonpath='{.items[0].metadata.name}')
 BURNHAM_POD_IP=$(kubectl get pod -n team-burnham $BURNHAM_POD -o jsonpath='{.status.podIP}')
 ```

-Now we can start a shell from the pod in the `team-riker` namespace and ping the pod from `team-burnham` namespace:
+Now you can start a shell from the pod in the `team-riker` namespace and ping the pod from `team-burnham` namespace:

 ```bash
 RIKER_POD=$(kubectl -n team-riker get pod -o jsonpath='{.items[0].metadata.name}')